 The Wild Mind Project is fully insured.

-There will always be a First Aid and Mental Health First Aid trained staff member present at any event or programme.
+There will always be a First Aider and a Mental Health First Aider present at any event or programme.

 Managing Covid-19 Risk